Contents

 Challenging to Clean.

-With their flat or angled positions, skylights collect dirt and particles at a greater rate than windows.
-If you occasionally tidy your windows, you’ll require to clean up the skylight more often.
-Plus, mounting the roof is the only way to clean up the beyond a skylight.
+With their flat or angled positions, skylights collect dirt and debris at a higher rate than windows.
+If you rarely clean your windows, you’ll require to clean the skylight more often.
+Plus, installing the roof is the only way to clean up the outside of a skylight.

 Skylight Cost Factors.

 The majority of standard-sized skylights cost $150 to $3,500.
-The larger the skylight, the higher the cost.
-If your roof opening doesn’t fit among the below sizes, expect to pay at least 25% more for the unit than the next-closest standard choice on this list.
+The bigger the skylight, the greater the cost.
+If your roof opening doesn’t fit one of the listed below sizes, anticipate to pay a minimum of 25% more for the system than the next-closest standard choice on this list.

 Size (Width by Height) Cost.